djvaron/djvaron.github.io/research.md

 tags: [daniel varon, methane, satellites, machine learning, emissions, research, sentinel-2, sentinel]
 ---

-### Continuous weekly monitoring of Permian basin methane emissions with TROPOMI
+### Continuous weekly monitoring of Permian Basin methane emissions with TROPOMI

 We used a Kalman filter to quantify weekly regional methane emissions from the Permian Basin, the world's largest oil production region.
 See [our manuscript](../papers/varon_permian_kalman_filter_submitted.pdf) for more information.